lyubomir-bozhinov/PixCrunch/README.md

 - **Custom Presets:** Allow users to save and load their favorite compression settings.
 - **Undo/Redo History:** Implement a history of operations for easy reverts.
 - **Direct Camera Capture:** Integrate with the `getUserMedia` API to compress photos directly from a device's camera.
-- **Export as ZIP:** Option to download a batch of compressed images as a single ZIP archive.

 ---